Firere/roact/docs/guide/elements.md

 Elements describe what you want your UI to look like at a single point in time.
 They're [immutable](https://en.wikipedia.org/wiki/Immutable_object): you can't change elements once they're created, but you can create new ones.
 Because creating elements is fast, this is no big deal.

 You can create an element using `Roact.createElement`.
-You will need to pass it a Roblox class name as the first argument (this is a kind of component, which we discuss in the [next section](../components)), and any properties as the second argument!
+You will need to pass it a Roblox class name as the first argument (this is a kind of component, which we discuss in the [components section](components), and any properties as the second argument!

 ```lua
 local myElement = Roact.createElement("Frame", {